bvisokay/file-concat/README.md

 # File Concat

-- :file_folder: To quickly read the contents of all text (and markdown) files in a folder without opening each one individually
+- :file_folder: Node script to quickly read the contents of all text (and markdown) files in a folder without opening each one individually

 ## Supported File Types